 SIX THAT SPLIT

-RIT: Uddhav Patel, Kyle Quevedo, Marcus Messuri, Kashish Singh
+RIT: Uddhav Patil, Kyle Quevedo, Marcus Messuri, Kashish Singh

 For many many years, any joyous occasion calls for the most loved beverage in all homes – Coca-Cola.
 Be it the Super Bowl, or finale season of Game of Thrones, each one of us are glued to the TV with a big bowl of popcorn and a can of Coke.
 We believe in creating small things with everlasting memories and we do it with great passion.